-For Life Thailand and CCD promote ethical volunteering.
-This means volunteering in a meaningful and mindful way with organisations that do not cause any harm, exploit or enforce its own ideals on the individuals and communities it serves.
-To ensure our volunteering opportunities are ethical and rewarding for both volunteers and communities, we invite volunteers with specific skills and qualifications or those with a talent and passion for caring for children.
+We promote ethical, collaborative working.
+This means spending time working abroad in a meaningful and mindful way with organisations that do not cause any harm, exploit or enforce its own ideals on the individuals and communities it serves.
+To ensure our internship opportunities are ethical and rewarding for both interns and communities, we invite individuals with specific skills and qualifications that will benefit the children in our care.

-Placements are available for volunteers looking to spend between 3 and 6 months working in Thailand.
+Placements are available for trainee professionals looking to spend between 3 and 6 months working in Thailand.

-Placements are available for volunteers looking to spend between 6 months and 1 year in Thailand.
+Placements are available for professional interns looking to spend between 6 months and 1 year in Thailand.

 We can offer internships to students studying relevant disciplines and require an industry placement as part of their course.

 We offer flexible placements to qualified professionals in physiotherapy, social care, speech and language therapy, special education or other relevant professions.

 “The internship was an immensely rewarding time; being able to utilise my skills to help some very needy children and even see some small yet significant changes in their lives.”